 Statistic Description Cache Size (in Bytes) The cache size for all objects.
+The cache size for small objects (<4k) in cache and metastor tracking data.
 Total Cached Items The total number of objects cached in the local cache for each TMM.
 Total Evicted Items The total number of objects evicted from cache.
+The total number of small objects (<4k) and metastor tracking data entities evicted from cache.
 Inter-Stripe Size (in Bytes) The inter-stripe cache size.
+The inter-stripe cache size for small objects (<4k) in cache and metastor tracking data.
 Inter-Stripe Cached Items The total number of objects in the inter-stripe caches for each TMM.
 Inter-Stripe Evicted Items The total number of objects evicted from the caches for each TMM.
+The total number of small objects (<4k) and metastor tracking data entities evicted from the inter-stripe cache for each TMM.